dummylabs/thewatchman/README.md

 -== Parsed 200 files in 0.96s., ignored 66 files
 -== Generated in: 0.01s.
 Validated in: 0.00s.
 ```
+The legend at the bottom of the report shows time consumed by 3 different stages: parse configuration files, validate each entity/service state and generate text version of the report.

 ## Advanced usage examples